xmliszt/taboo-ai/app/roadmap/roadmap.md

 ### 19 Nov 2023 - V3.1.2

-- Profile page has a new section for user to view the played topics and quick access to play them!
+- Profile page has a new section for users to view the played topics and quick access to play them!
 - Update some information on the app
 - Update greeting messages
 - Fix issue where nickname is not in sync